cucapra/protocols/README.md

 - Run `cargo test` to execute all tests

 **CLI**:
-The interpreter has a CLI, which can be invoked as follows
+The interpreter has a CLI, which can be invoked as follows:
 ```bash
 $ cargo run -- --help